On the occasion of National Ice Cream Day...

 du café, du cacao et du thé, Paris: 1787

 Just around the time of Buc’hoz’s publication, the French Royal Manufactory at Sèvres paid homage to both the taste for ice cream and its paramount importance—as Audiger had decreed almost a century before—in the well-run royal household.
-This set of ice cream cups belongs to the most extensive, luxurious, and last porcelain services created by Sèvres in the eighteenth century: the Cameo Service, named for the series of cameos that poised along the decorative border of each piece.
+This set of ice cream cups belongs to the the most extensive, luxurious, and last porcelain service created by Sèvres in the eighteenth century: the Cameo Service, named for the series of cameos that sit poised along the decorative border of each piece.
 Yet, it never graced the tables of Versailles.

 It was instead commissioned for the Imperial Palace by Catherine the Great, Empress of Russia, in 1776 and took so long to make, the Revolution happened before it could be completed in 1792.
 The date of these cups means they were among the earliest pieces to be cast.
 In any case, few symbols capture the decadence and popularity of pre-industrial ice cream like a plate of cups destined to serve it to a Russian empress in already-plenty-cold St. Petersburg.
 Happy National Ice Cream Day!